Weather-based ads work.

 How our client personalized 820 ads with weather-based campaigns

-To promote their new products, they used personalized dynamic content in real-time that’s based on the time of the day, weather and different locations.
+Our client used personalized dynamic content in real-time that was based on the time of the day, weather, and different locations.

 There are two types of data that we used to do this:

-- 1st party data from Brand – such as products, product images, discounts, pricing, user behavior data, website tracking data, and more.
+- 1st party data from the brand – such as products, product images, discounts, pricing, user behavior data, website tracking data, and more.

 - 3rd party data from Facebook, Google and Hunch – such as the locations, time of the day and weather in different locations.

-This is something called Segment Asset Customization and it enabled us to deliver personalized and relevant offers at every moment and send customers to the online store.
+This is what we call Segment Asset Customization, enabling us to deliver personalized and relevant offers at every moment and send customers to the online store.

-To maximize sales, visitors who engaged with the offers but didn’t buy the products were targeted with personalized recommendations for running, hiking, summer sports or casual wear, depending on their interests.
-This reminds them of the current best reasons to purchase.
+To maximize sales, visitors who engaged with the offers but didn’t buy the products were targeted with personalized recommendations for running, hiking, summer sports, or casual wear, depending on their interests.

 Our final output was 1000+ creatives across all Facebook and Instagram formats, with 70 highly personalized creatives active each hour.